Multipotentialite, don’t choose a career (2)

-In view of the uncertainty of the evolution of the world and its needs, stability can now rather come from multi-employment,and therefore from multiple skills and experience,rather than from a permanent contract.
-When your only source of income depends entirely on someone else, the danger is greater of losing everything when you find yourself without a job.
+Given the uncertainty of the world’s evolution and its needs, stability can now rather come from multi-employment, and thus multiple skills and experiences, than from a permanent job.
+When your only source of income depends entirely on someone else, there is a greater danger of losing it all when you find yourself without a job.

-More opportunities to make yourself known and develop your brand image
+More possibilities to get known and to develop your brand image

-Today, thanks to the web, we have a plethora of tools available to explain your career path and show your skills and achievements.
-From the profile on LinkedIn to the detailed CV on DoYouBuzz or to the professional pages (you can have several per theme) on Facebook, it is easier to explain and make coherent your career and experiences in the eyes of recruiters.
+Today, thanks to the web, we have a plethora of tools available to explain our career path and show our skills and achievements.
+From the profile on LinkedIn to the detailed CV on DoYouBuzz and all your links gathered in Linktree, it is easier to explain and make your career path and experiences coherent in the eyes of recruiters.

 Dare to stand out

 One of the great assets of multipotential people is their creativity.
 Use this asset to innovate in the way you present yourself and talk about your skills.
 Videos or articles, podcasts or online portfolios are all tools to talk about yourself.
 And also allow you to realise that you often have several “red threads” in what you do.